hashicorp/terraform-provider-azurerm/website/docs/r/api_management.html.markdown

 * `virtual_network_configuration` - (Optional) A `virtual_network_configuration` block as defined below.
 Required when `virtual_network_type` is `External` or `Internal`.

+* `gateway_disabled` - (Optional) Only valid for an Api Management service deployed in multiple locations.
+This can be used to disable the gateway in this additional location.

 ---

 A `certificate` block supports the following: